Mr. Patman: Release

+Reception

+Fred Haeseker, writing in Calgary Herald, stated that "If Mr. Patman is a flawed picture, though, it must be counted as an honorable failure: Among the hackneyed, exploitative English-language Canadian films released this year it stands out as a truly serious movie."

-The film was screened at the 1980 Toronto Film Festival.
-Reviewing it at the festival the Globe and Mail called the film "an honorable failure, honorable because its ambitions are lofty, and a failure because the ambitions are not tied to anything cinematically coherent - if Mr. Patman were literature, it would be a haiku unconscionably puffed into a short story.
+Reviewing it at the Toronto Film Festival, The Globe and Mail called the film "an honorable failure, honorable because its ambitions are lofty, and a failure because the ambitions are not tied to anything cinematically coherent - if Mr. Patman were literature, it would be a haiku unconscionably puffed into a short story.
 As a movie, it's a fragile featurette turned into an attenuated feature.
 Certainly it's good to want to say something, as Mr. Patman clearly does; it's even better to have something to say."

 Maclean's said "just when Mr. Patman threatens to turn too heartwarming, it holds back and we respond to it without that put-upon feeling that we’re being coaxed into caring.
 It’s a thin line to tread but the director, John Guillermin... keeps a tight grip on the material, and the material has been shrewdly arranged, motifs and all, to tear your heart out."

 An article in the Toronto Star from 2001 said "This notable dud was a product of Canada's notorious tax-shelter era when movies were for business write-offs rather than any creative imperative.
 Shot in Vancouver, it never lets the audience know where we are.
 A feeble echo of One Flew Over The Cuckoo's Nest, the movie had a British director (John Guillermin) and an American star (James Coburn).
 The screenwriter took his name off it after a dispute with producer Bill Marshall (one of the festival's founders).
 The movie had a gala slot at the 1980 festival, followed by a quick burial."

-Filmink later called it "a really terrible movie, dull and lacking in atmosphere, the first bad picture Guillermin made in over a decade."
+FilmInk later called it "a really terrible movie, dull and lacking in atmosphere, the first bad picture Guillermin made in over a decade."